SuperNEMO-DBD/SimulationValidationModule/README.md

-# SimValidationModule readme
+# SimValidationModule README

-Y. Ramachers (Warwick)
-Last updated July 8th 2019
+Yorck Ramachers (Warwick), Bartosz Pyszkowski (Warwick) Last updated August 19th 2019

 SimValidationModule is a Falaise pipeline module to process a selection of basic validation data and output a ROOT ntuple file, to be used for standard plots and metrics to validate simulation data quality.